vmware-tanzu/pinniped/.github/ISSUE_TEMPLATE/feature-proposal.md

 Hey!
 Thanks for opening an issue!

-We really recommend you including screenshots and logs to help us to achieve a shared understanding of the issue.
+It is recommended you include screenshots and logs to help everyone achieve a shared understanding of the improvement.

 -->